tonyyo11/tonyyo11.github.io/_posts/2026-04-17-Anyone-Contribute-Open-Source.md

 - **Explain the organizational impact.** This is the part most people skip.
 Is this blocking a rollout?
 Causing compliance gaps?
 Creating extra manual work?
 Say so.
 That context is what moves something from "nice to know" to "worth fixing."
 - **Be specific about what you are asking for.** Not every request needs to be a fully scoped feature.
 Sometimes it is just: "Is this the intended behavior?
 Because in our environment it causes X."

 > **Tip:** If you are unsure whether something is a bug or expected behavior, open a discussion first rather than an issue.
-It keeps the signal cleaner for the maintainer.
+It keeps things cleaner for the maintainer.
 {: .prompt-tip }

 ---